Mental Health Rights in Oman

 What is this right?

-Oman is developing its mental health services and recognises patient rights in this area:
+Oman is expanding its mental health services and recognises patient rights in this area:

-• Access to care: Mental health services are available at government hospitals and specialised clinics, including Al Masarra Hospital (the national psychiatric facility).
+• Access to care: Mental health services are available at MOH hospitals and specialised clinics, with Al Masarra Hospital serving as the national psychiatric facility in Muscat.

 • Voluntary treatment: Mental health treatment is generally voluntary — you cannot be forced into treatment except in specific emergency situations.